Will AI Replace Salespeople? Separating Fact from Hype

 #2 Empathy and Emotional Intelligence

-Salespeople need to have high emotional intelligence and the ability to read, understand and respond to human emotions.
+Salespeople need high emotional intelligence and the ability to read, understand and respond to human feelings.
 This level of empathy is difficult to replicate with AI, which does not have emotions.

 #3 Complex Negotiations